 And Golden Time is based on a light novel by the author of Toradora!, and I hope is just as heartwarming and enjoyable as that title is.

 Udon gives us the first volume of Steins;Gate, a title I remember more for the aggravating punctuation than anything else.

-MELINDA: This, this, THIS.
+MJ: This, this, THIS.
 I adored this as an anime series, so I’m very optimistic.

 SEAN: Viz Select gives us a 2nd digital volume of Chocolate Cosmos.
 Teacher-student relationships, whee!

 MICHELLE: The debut volume wasn’t bad, so I will probably check out volume two, as well.

 ANNA: I meant to check this out earlier!

 SEAN: Yen Digital has a giant pile of releases, as this is the first month of the “official” rollout, with chapter releases and everything.
 I’ll just cover volumes here, starting with Corpse Princess, which is probably what it sounds like.

 There’s also new volumes for Handa-kun, The Royal Tutor, and Today’s Cerberus.